-Local government officers are responsible for the development and execution of council policies and procedures, as well as ensuring that local services are delivered effectively.
+Local government officers are responsible for the practical development of council policies and procedures, and need to ensure that local services are delivered.
+As an officer, you would need to figure out how to implement public policy in a cost effective way.

 Local government offers a broad professional environment with good prospects for progression and promotion.
 It covers a range of officer roles, with many specialist areas including: